malariagen/ag1000g-phase1-vgsc-report/README.md

 $ git push
 ```

-**Step 4**: When the work is ready for review, check you can
+**Step 4**: When the work is ready for review, build the manuscript
-build the manuscript locally:
+locally:

 ```bash
 $ source env.sh